thin-edge/thin-edge.io/tests/PySys/Readme.md

 ### Environments to derive tests from

 Tests can be simplified by moving common parts to environments.
-Current environments are:
+Currently available environments are:

+* `environment_az.py`:
-* `environment_az.py` : Environment to manage automated connect and disconnect to Microsoft Azure.
+    Environment to manage automated connect and disconnect to Microsoft Azure.

+* `environment_c8y.py`:
-* `environment_c8y.py` : Environment to manage automated connect and disconnect to Cumulocity.
+    Environment to manage automated connect and disconnect to Cumulocity.

+* `environment_roundtrip_c8y.py`:
-* `environment_roundtrip_c8y.py` : Environment to manage automated roundtrip tests for Cumulocity.
+Environment to manage automated roundtrip tests for Cumulocity.